AJamell/AJamell/README.md

 - Currently learning DevOps, Cybersecurity, and Software Engineering
 - Building applications in Python, Java
 - Interested in Cloud Computing, DevOps, and Cybersecurity
-- Developing a Discord Trivia Bot with Redis integration
+- Developed a Discord Trivia Bot with Redis integration
 - Love 3D printing and tinkering with new tech

 ## Tech Stack